nicallen-exd/edn/EDN_CONCEPT.md

 >
 > If you are not a member of a segment, you cannot send packets to it, receive packets from it, or discover what's on it.

-In this model, network adjacency is granted by short-lived, cryptographically-bound tokens — not by physical or VLAN membership.
+In this model, network adjacency is granted by short-lived, cryptographically-bound tokens; not by physical or VLAN membership.
 A device presents a token proving its identity and its right to join a specific segment.
 If the token is valid, the device gains adjacency.
 If not, the device is invisible to the segment and the segment is invisible to the device.

 This isn't about replacing firewalls or encryption.
 Those still matter.
 EDN operates at a different layer: *who is allowed to be adjacent in the first place*.